This redevelopment is the largest heritage designation project in Canada Lands’ history

 Booth Street, 2.5 hectares (6.5 acres), was acquired by Canada Lands in 2015 from Natural Resources Canada.
 The site occupies an entire city block 15 minutes southwest of Parliament Hill.
 The site is connected to pedestrian and cycling paths and is close to transit and a highway.

 The redevelopment is the largest heritage designation project in Canada Lands’ history.
-Six on-site buildings have a heritage designation and appear on the City of Ottawa’s Heritage Reference List due to their architectural style and their significance to the historical development of Canada’s mining and energy industries.
-One building will be preserved for its smokestack, which is an important community landmark.
+The buildings on-site have a heritage designation and appear on the City of Ottawa’s Heritage Reference List due to their architectural style and their significance to the historical development of Canada’s mining and energy industries.
+The former Central Heating Plant, including its iconic smokestack is an important community landmark.

-The City of Ottawa unanimously approved Canada Lands’ official plan, secondary plan and zoning by-law for the property in 2019.
+The City of Ottawa unanimously approved Canada Lands’ official plan, secondary plan and zoning by-law for the property in 2019, which included a commitment to 10% affordable housing.
 The City recognized the company for its thoughtful approach to public engagement.
-The development concept envisions a vibrant mixed-use community hub that carries forward the site’s historic significance and prioritizes walkability and sustainability.
+The development concept envisions a vibrant mixed-use community hub that carries forward the site’s historic significance, prioritizes walkability and sustainability, and includes housing and affordable housing .

 A summary of the materials that were presented throughout the engagement process for the Booth Street is available here.